 The 24 universities were officially designated in early 2026 and are now authorized to begin recruiting foreign students starting first semester 2026.
 The process for Filipino applicants is still being finalized.
 Register your interest now and we will contact you the moment it is officially open.

-You do not need Korean before enrollment β€” Korean language training is included in the university program.
-However, you will need to reach TOPIK Level 3 before you can get your E-7-2 work visa after graduation.
+You do not need Korean before you enroll your university teaches it as part of the program.
+Reaching TOPIK Level 3 before you can get your E-7-2 work visa after graduation.
 The earlier you start studying Korean, the better your chances of passing the exam on time.

 Very different.
-The E-9 is a labor visa with strict limitations β€” you are tied to one employer, you cannot freely change jobs, and you have no path to long-term residency.
+The E-9 is a labor visa with strict limitations you are tied to one employer, you cannot freely change jobs, and you have no path to long-term residency.
 The E-7-2 caregiver visa is a specialized professional visa.
 It earns points toward the F-2-7 long-term residency visa, and under certain conditions allows you to invite family members.
 It is a completely different category with significantly more rights.

 We are still gathering confirmed tuition and living cost figures from the 24 designated universities.
 Korean university tuition for associate degree programs is generally lower than private universities.
 We will publish specific cost breakdowns as soon as we confirm them with our Korean partners.
 Register your interest and we will share cost details directly with you.

 This is currently a 2-year government pilot running from 2026 to 2027.
 The Korean government will evaluate each university semester by semester.
 Universities that perform well could have their programs expanded.
 Universities that underperform could be removed.
 The program could be extended, modified, or formalized after the pilot.
-This is a real risk to be aware of β€” which is why we always advise not building your entire plan around one program alone.
+This is worth planning around which is why we always advise not building your entire plan around one program alone.

 Yes, significantly.
 A nursing background means you already understand caregiving practice, anatomy, and patient care.
 This will make the 320-hour training and the national exam considerably easier.
 Your Philippine nursing license does not automatically transfer to Korea, but your background is a genuine advantage in the application and the program itself.